edoardottt/MSc-CyberSecurity-Sapienza/Web-Security-and-Privacy/privacy_Q&A.md

 l-anonimity
 (iii) What is the largest l such that the above mentioned dataset is distinct l-diverse?
 (iv) Assume suppressing the last digit of the Zip column and generalising Age to {[0- 22]; [23-90]}
-For what value of l can distinct l-diversity now be guaranteed.
+For what value of l can distinct l-diversity now be guaranteed.**

+i) The largest k is 2.
+This because under the Age column we have only 2 occurrences of the value 24, so it's the minimum. ii) The minimal loss I found is obtained removing the second digit for the Age value (2*) and suppressing the zip values 10001. iii) This generalized table is 2-diverse. iv) This is still 2-diverse.

 16. K-anonimity is not sufficient for maintaining anonimity.
 Provide other formulations that enforce the concept.
 Discuss the approach and provide one example that shows that this approach might be better than K-anonimity; show  one negative example that shows that this  approach is not adequate.